rdchip/Temperature-24h-Raspberry-Pi/README.md

 $ sudo bash temp.sh
 ````

-The plot will apears like this:
+The plot will appears like this:

 <img src="picture/temperature_plot.png" width=950>

 # Booting Up on the W 2.8" screen display